 Secondly, it can help in removing emotional as well as physical toxins from your body.
 Many health practitioners will encourage their patients to focus on their breath in an effort to release toxins that may have built up in your bodies.
 In fact, through deep breathing, you can release pain, anxiety, and fear.
 As you exhale, imagine these toxins being released from your body along with each breath.

 Improving alertness is another major benefit of deep breathing.
 Most people lead lives in which they have to work long hours sitting at a particular place.
 Since there is not enough body movement, breathing patterns also starts varying.
 Since the right amount of oxygen is not reaching your blood and in turn your brain, your attention levels will diminish.
 You will not be able to concentrate on the task at hand.
 Deep breathing exercises will increase your blood circulation and as a result, you will not feel sleepy as more oxygen will be reaching your brain.

 Cleanses Waste from the Body

 The lymphatic system is an important component of the body which helps in cleaning out all the waste material in the body.
 Because of shallow breathing, the lymphatic system does not work as effectively to remove waste materials from our lungs.
 Deep breathing exercises will help in reviving the lymphatic system causing it to eliminate more effectively.

 How to Deep Breathe

 Are you ready to transform your life and live with more purpose and passion?
-Visit Detox Your Life Now and & Awaken Your Inner Spirit to learn about this 10-week Christian faith-based program.
+Visit Detox Your Life Now and & Awaken Your Inner Spirit to learn about this 12-week Christian faith-based program.
 God wants you to be healthy and whole.
-Find articles and resources that promote fitness, weight loss, and relationships from a Christian perspective at Christian Health Online.